 Primer drenches clear the animal of any worms that are resistant to the long-acting treatment.
 A primer drench is an effective short-acting drench (preferably a combination) that does not include the same group as the long-acting product.
 Give a primer at the same time that a long-acting product is given.

 Exit drenches are used two weeks after the end of the actual protection period.
 By this time the persistent treatment has declined to very low levels.
 The exit drench kills larvae that have survived the persistent treatment and developed into breeding adult worms.
-Another name for the exit drench is a ‘tail cutter’.
+Another name for the exit drench is a ‘tail-cutter’.

 An exit drench (like the primer drench) is an effective short-acting treatment (preferably a combination) that is from a different group/s to the persistent product.

 Resistance can develop to mid-length treatments in the same way as to long-acting treatments.
 While primer and exit drenches are desirable with mid-length treatments, they are rarely cost-effective because of the relatively short protection period compared to long-acting products.
+However, the use of an exit drench is highly recommended two weeks after the end of the protection period stated on the label.

 The effectiveness of the persistent product on your property will be shown by the length of the protection period actually achieved (rather than what is claimed on the product label).
 Where the persistent product contains an active/s available in other products as a short-acting formulation (e.g. albendazole and abamectin) or with mid-length activity (e.g. moxidectin) then a DrenchTest can simply include these drenches rather than the persistent products.